qualisign/optipulse.github.io/whitepaper.md

 ## Blockchain<a id="sec-2-4" name="sec-2-4"></a>

 Blockchain technology is based on the idea of a distributed ledger.
 It is meant to provide trust and security through radical transparency rather than limited access.
-Blockchain plays a crucial role in Mesh Market's plan to overcome the inertia keeping local value creation from being released.
+Blockchain plays a crucial role in Mesh Market's plan to overcome the inertia keeping good ideas from gaining traction.

 ### Smart Contracts<a id="sec-2-4-1" name="sec-2-4-1"></a>